buchgr/bazel-remote/README.md

   -dir string
     	Directory path where to store the cache contents -max_size int
-    	The maximum size of the remote cache in bytes (default -1) -port int
+    	The maximum size of the remote cache in GiB (default -1) -port int
     	The port the HTTP server listens on (default 8080)
 ```